Application for Enrolment

 We operate a ‘call back’ system for absences at Warkworth School.
 If your child will be absent from school, please contact the school office (by telephone, text or email) before 9:00am on that day and advise us.
 If there is no answer please leave a message on the 24 hour absentee message service giving the child's name, teacher and reason for absence.

 In other cases of absence, e.g. holidays during term time, please discuss the issue beforehand with your child's teacher and send a letter / email to the school office with the dates your child with be absent.
-If your child arrives at school after 9:00am they will need to report to the school office before going to their community and likewise if they leave the school before 3:00pm.
+If your child arrives at school after 9:00am they will need to report to the school office to get a late pass, before going to their community.

 If your child doesn’t want to go to school, it might be because they’re not getting on with their peers, feeling too much pressure, or there may be a health issue.
 Talk to them to find out why, then meet with the teacher or principal to look at how you can work together to support your child.